SCLW/Circuitry-Based-Sound/readme.md

 CD4022 IC implements a counter/divider function.
 The positive edge of an incoming square wave signal triggers the outputs successively.
-Every 8 step counting cycle, carry out is outputting a pulse. usually reffered to as clock signal
+Every 8 step counting cycle, carry out is outputting a pulse. usually referred to as clock signal
 It counts forward on the positive edge of an incoming square wave signal

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4022.jpg>

-counter, waveshaper
+counter, wave shaper
 Staircase waveform